Nonary/MonitorSwapAutomation/Readme.md

    Now, the script will automatically switch to the dummy display configuration when streaming and restore your original setup when you stop streaming.

+9. **24H2 Workaround Script:**
+   If you are using 24H2 and have troubles with Sunshine starting the stream due to 503 errors (missing output/encoder failure) you will need to install the 24H2 workaround script: https://github.com/Nonary/24H2DummyFix/releases/latest

 ## Troubleshooting